 Imagine that you have changed the product or service offer and the prices.
 You spend many hours looking through excel files, file folders and binders for contracts that need to be reviewed before the renewal date.
 When you manually look through hundreds of contracts, you finally find the contract, but without signatures.
 You call the customer or supplier to get the final contract, but they tell you that already last week the contract was extended by another three years under the same conditions.
 That means you lose several hundred thousand in turnover or increased costs.

-Good contract governance and lifecycle management is a key factor.
+Good contract governance and management is a key factor.
 Has an overview and management of the company’s contracts, has simultaneous control over the company’s obligations and can proactively influence the company’s suppliers, customers and business relationships for the good of the company and its owners.

 Download the ShareControl Contract Guide